liginc/unias-client-php/README.md

 - **`authorizeUri`:** An URI to the [*Authorization Endpoint*](https://tools.ietf.org/html/rfc6749#section-3.1) of the *Authorization Server*.
 - **`tokenUri`:** An URI to the [*Token Endpoint*](https://tools.ietf.org/html/rfc6749#section-3.2) of the *Authorization Server*.
 - **`apiBaseUri`:** A base URI to the API endpoints of the *Resource Server*.

+## Library Documentation

+This is a plug-in provider of the [PHP League's OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client), so we suggest you to refer to [the library documentation](https://github.com/thephpleague/oauth2-client/blob/master/README.md#usage) for detailed usage.